High Blood Pressure–Understanding the Silent Killer

 Why is it important to know if you have high blood pressure?

 Early detection of high blood pressure is very important.
 Often referred to as the “silent killer” because it may show no symptoms, high blood pressure puts you at an increased risk for heart disease, heart failure, and stroke, among other things.
-According to the Centers for Disease Control and Prevention, in 2013, more than 360,000 deaths in the United States included high blood pressure as a primary or contributing cause.
+According to the US Centers for Disease Control and Prevention, in 2021, more than 600,000 deaths in the United States included high blood pressure as a primary or contributing cause.

 How can you manage your high blood pressure?

-Treatment of high blood pressure often starts with lifestyle changes, including decreasing salt in your diet, losing weight if necessary, stopping smoking, cutting down on alcohol use, and regular exercise.
+Treatment of high blood pressure often starts with lifestyle changes, including decreasing salt in your diet, losing weight if necessary, stopping smoking, cutting down on alcohol use, and engaging in regular exercise.

 Controlling your blood pressure should be part of a healthy living plan and lifelong task.
 The damage that high blood pressure causes your internal organs does not cause any symptoms until serious damage has been done.